metablaster/WindowsFirewallRuleset/Readme/FAQ.md

 7. There is nothing harmful here

-   - Some scripts such as `initialize-module.ps1` will contact online PowerShell repository to download modules, however this happens only if you enable "development mode"
+   - Some scripts such as `initialize-module.ps1` will contact online PowerShell repository to download or update modules, however this happens only if you manually enable setting
    - Some scripts are potentially dangerous due to their experimental state such as `Uninstall-DuplicateModule.ps1` which may fail and leave you with broken modules that you would have to to fix with your own intervention.
-   - "development mode" may be enabled by default on `develop` branch but never on `master` branch
+   - "development mode" may be enabled by default on `develop` branch but never on `master` branch, which means defaults described so far may no longer be defaults
-   - The scripts will gather all sorts of system information but only as required to configure firewall, none of this information is ever sent anywhere, once you close down PowerShell it's all cleared.
+   - The scripts will gather all sorts of system information but only as required to configure firewall, none of this information is ever sent anywhere and once you close down PowerShell it's all cleared.
    - If you publish your code modifications online (ex. to your fork) make sure your modifications don't include any personal information such as user names, email or system details.
-   - Bugs might exist which could break things, while I do my best to avoid bugs you might want to report your finds to be fixed.
+   - Bugs might exist which could break things, while I do my best to avoid bugs you might want to report your findings to be fixed.

 ## Why do I get "Access is denied" errors